microsoft/vscode-vsce/docs/publishers.md

 # Publishers

-A **publisher** is the identity who publishes extensions to the Visual Studio Code gallery.
+A **publisher** is an identity who can publish extensions to the Visual Studio Code gallery.
 Every extension needs to include a `publisher` name in its [`package.json` file](manifest.md).